WTCa100/EffyStudentDB/README.md

 EffyStudentDb is a student management application that allows the user to quickly resolve student requests to join a given course with given grades, based on the calculation formula that every course has specified.

 ## Dependencies
-EffyStudentDb uses a non built-in library for C++ that is `SQLite3`, before compiling ensure that `SQLite3` is present in your working environment both as a library **AND** a service.
+EffyStudentDb uses a non-built-in C++ library called `SQLite3`.
+Before compiling, ensure that `SQLite3` is present in your working environment both as a library and a service.

 ## Compiling
-To compile the program, you need to have `CMake`, and to execute by pointing to `CMakeFile.txt` located under `program/` as a project source.
+To compile the program, you need to have `CMake` and execute it by pointing to `CMakeFile.txt` located under `program/` as a project source.
 ```bash
 # Example usage
 cmake -S ./program -B ./build